Minimize pores

 A face oil effectively works as a supplement for your

-a hydrophobic barrier that retains moisture in the skin, while acting as a protectant against environmental factors.
+skin’s natural oils, providing a hydrophobic barrier that retains moisture in the skin, while acting as a protectant against environmental factors.
 In fact, face oils don’t even necessarily hydrate your face—sure, there’s a lot

-of good stuff in oils that
+of good stuff in oils that can nourish the skin,

 and some can definitely